mayerrobert/jmurmel/Murmel-vs-CL.md

 Murmel is inspired by Common Lisp but is not quite a subset in the sense of the ANSI spec https://www.lispworks.com/documentation/lw51/CLHS/Body/01_g.htm.
 Murmel is somewhat close to but not really a "subset of Common Lisp as specified by ANSI _standard number_."

+Changes, extensions and omissions are listed below.
+The list looks long, but a surprising amount of CL code (at least simple CL code snippets) just works.

 ## Changes: